Qualified Intellectual Disability Professional: Shifts in terminology

 Qualified Mental Retardation Professional (QMRP) was the term first used in federal standards developed in the late 1970s and early 1980s for intermediate care facilities for developmentally disabled people.

 In 2010, Rosa's Law changed the terminology from "Mental Retardation" to "Intellectual Disability."

 This change prompted several states and organizations to change the designation of a QMRP to either "QDDP," meaning "Qualified Developmental Disability Professional," or "QIDP," meaning "Qualified Intellectual Disability Professional".

 In December 2013, Centers for Medicare & Medicaid Services (CMS) formally updated Appendix J to change the language used to describe developmental disabilities.

 It is possible that, as facilities start to phase out or convert to other programs (such as waiver-type settings) for people with disabilities, the terms QMRP, QDDP, and QIDP may be removed completely.

 Professional organizations

 There are several professional organizations for QIDPs.

-The most notable organization, the National Association of QDDPs, holds annual meetings around the United States and offers a network for QIDPs to stay in contact with other QMRP groups.
+The most notable organization, NAQ (the National Association of QIDPs), holds annual meetings around the United States and offers a network for QIDPs to stay in contact with other disability professionals.
 There are also state-level organizations that provide training and resources to QIDPs.

 Some organizations have started providing consulting services including training, standards, and reports such as the Private Provider's Association of Texas, and My QIDP.